 - Not to be confused with the iconic level from the original game Green Hill Zone.

-This zone would later be mechanised in Sonic Chaos, becoming Mecha Green Hill Zone.
+This Zone would later be mechanized in Sonic Chaos, becoming Mecha Green Hill Zone.

 |A lush grassy meadow zone with tropical winds.
 The course, which includes jumping platforms and loops, is ideal for taking advantage of Sonic’s specialty speed.
 Take the plunge, run with all of your might!!

 — Sonic the Hedgehog 2 JP Game Gear manual (translation by Vertekins)

 |Race through loops and hidden passageways.
 Ride moving platforms over pits filled with spikes.
 Spring high in the air over tops and terrain.
 Grab those Rings and items, and keep on the lookout for Robotnik's Badniks!

 — Sonic the Hedgehog 2 US Game Gear manual